hiddeninsolitude/media-downloader/README.md

 ### Ethical Use

 Please use this tool responsibly:
-- âœ… Download your own content
+-  Download your own content
-- âœ… Download content you have permission to download
+-  Download content you have permission to download
-- âœ… Download public domain or Creative Commons content
+-  Download public domain or Creative Commons content
-- âœ… Use for personal backup purposes
+-  Use for personal backup purposes
-- âŒ Don't download copyrighted content without permission
+-  Don't download copyrighted content without permission
-- âŒ Don't redistribute downloaded content
+-  Don't redistribute downloaded content
-- âŒ Don't use for commercial purposes without proper licensing
+-  Don't use for commercial purposes without proper licensing

 ### Platform Terms